Mortgage Default Early-Warning Signals 2026

 Is the early-warning stack FCRA-regulated?

-How does the stack combine — is it additive or multiplicative?
+How does the stack combine — additive or multiplicative?